Hattersley railway station

-Hattersley railway station serves the Hattersley housing estate in Tameside, Greater Manchester, England.
+Hattersley railway station serves the Hattersley area of Tameside, Greater Manchester, England.
 The station is 9 mi east of Manchester Piccadilly on the Manchester-Glossop Line.

 The station was opened by British Rail in 1978 as an island platform with a covered footbridge leading to the station's exit.
-It once used to contain a glass waiting room/area, but this was later subjected to an arson attack.
-Hattersley has been serviced by 3 car trains through its life, but has an extended platform that can comfortably fit 6 car trains.
-It has car parking spaces and once used to incorporate a bus interchange where the number 216 bus service would run to the station before continuing through Hattersley to the terminus or going to Hyde and Manchester.
-The station and the line around 1 km to the east of it is currently within a substantial cutting, a new Hattersley Viaduct replacing two tunnels some 400m in length which were likely required to be removed as part of the post-war electrification works.
+It used to contain a glass waiting room/area, but this was later subjected to an arson attack.
+Hattersley has been served by 3-car trains throughout its life, but has an extended platform that can comfortably accommodate 6-car trains.
+It has car parking spaces and formerly incorporated a bus interchange which was served by the number 216 bus before continuing through Hattersley to the terminus or going to Hyde and Manchester.
+The station and the line around 1km to the east of it is currently within a substantial cutting, a new Hattersley Viaduct replacing two tunnels some 400m in length which were likely required to be removed as part of the post-war electrification works.

 Facilities

-The station has a staffed ticket office at street level, which is staffed six days per week on a part-time basis (Mondays-Fridays 06:20 - 13:25, Saturdays 07:00 - 14:00, closed Sundays).
+The station has a ticket office at street level which is staffed six days per week on a part-time basis (Mondays-Fridays 06:20 - 13:25, Saturdays 07:00 - 14:00, closed Sundays).
 Outside these times tickets must be purchased on the train or prior to travel.
 The only amenities at platform level are a brick shelter (with canopy), timetable posters and lighting.
 The entrance and platform are connected via a covered walkway with steps, so no level access is possible for mobility-impaired or wheelchair users.